jdheyburn/jdheyburn.co.uk/content/blog/backup-to-backblaze-b2-using-restic-and-rclone/index.md

 ---
 date: 2021-04-28
 title: "Backup to Backblaze B2 using restic and rclone"
-description:
+description: I use the "holy trinity" of restic, rclone, and B2, together with systemd to automate backups at home
 type: posts
 series: []
 tags:
   - backup
+  - rclone
   - restic
-  - rclone
 ---

-Over the last lockdown I spent some time making sure backups for my music files were all
+Over the last UK lockdown I spent some time making sure I had backups of my music collection after another project had me organising them using beets.
+I used this as a good opportunity to ensure I had other backups in place for some other critical files at home too.

 ## Backup tools